alexander-scott/GravityNinja/README.txt

 March 10th:
 - Implemeted a loading screen which currently displays a introduction/narrative to the game

+March 8th:
+- Implement the ability to load levels via XML

+March 7th:
+- Add a new obstacle: Laser gate
+- Add a new obstacle: Breakable walls

 March 6th:
+- Add a new obstacle:  Black hole
 - Added a sound for menu clicks

+March 5th:
+- Add a new obstacle: Wind Tunnel

 March 4th:
 - Tweaked how the HUD was being created to improve FPS on the Vita